PWA and Web Push API Blog Series

 With these tools I was able to push notifications through a Node.js web server running on Azure.
 This was set up by leveraging the web-push module which helps in securely creating the correct message payloads to be received by the service worker running on the client.
 The result is a browser notification displayed on the user’s machine with the message:

-Continue reading and learn about setting up a service worker in the next post: Progressive Web Apps and Web Push API - Service Worker
+Continue reading and learn about setting up the PWA subscriber in the next post: Progressive Web Apps and Web Push API - Subscriber

 comments powered by Disqus